Travel Insurance and Safety Tips for Visitors to Japan

 Passports and Visa Requirements for Travel to Japan

 To travel to Japan, a valid passport and a return ticket are required for “visa-free” tourist stays of up to 90 days.
-All foreign nationals entering Japan are required to be photographed at the port of entry and to provide fingerprint scans.
+All foreign nationals entering the country are required to be photographed at the port of entry and to provide fingerprint scans.
 This is in addition to any other visa or passport requirements.

 Do US Citizens Need a Visa to Visit Japan